 Let us consider His first coming.

 From a human perspective, it would have made more sense for Jesus to make His incarnation around 185BC.
-This would have been three-decades prior to the Maccabean Revolt and Rome had yet to rise as a great world power.
-Christ then could have easily led the revolt against Antiochus Epiphanes IV and his Seleucid forces and then claimed David’s throne in Jerusalem while the world powers were still in disarray.
+This would have been three decades prior to the Maccabean Revolt and Rome had yet to rise as a great world power.
+Christ than could have easily led the revolt against Antiochus Epiphanes IV and his Seleucid forces and then claimed David’s throne in Jerusalem while the world powers were still in disarray.
 This would have completely dismantled one of the main arguments the Jews have today, chiefly, that Jesus did not throw off the gentile yoke of bondage (Gentile rule) when He was here.

 But that is from a human perspective.